lyellread/cs427-final-project/documentation/documentation.md

 # Conclusion and Discussion

-In this report, we have methodically gone through each component of our key manager, including the encryption scheme, the Master Key generation and storage, and how we apply our encryption and decryption schemes to the KeyFile in a way that ensures that an attacker cannot gain partial knowledge of either the Master Key, the keys in the key manager, or the messages sent be NOISE.
+In this report, we have methodically gone through each component of our key manager, including the encryption scheme, the Master Key generation and storage, and how we apply our encryption and decryption schemes to the KeyFile in a way that ensures that an attacker cannot gain partial knowledge of either the Master Key, the keys in the key manager, or the messages sent be `NOISE`.

 \newpage